Application of Hawkes volatility in the observation of filtered high-frequency price process in tick structures

 \subsection{Forecasting}

-In the previous section, the empirical study shows that the market futures volatility explains the regular trading time stock volatility well.
-In this section, we examine whether pre-market futures volatility can improve more stock volatility forecasting than the forecasting solely based on previous stock market data in terms of the Hawkes volatility.
+In the previous section, the empirical study shows that market futures volatility explains regular trading-time stock volatility well.
+In this section, we examine whether pre-market futures volatility can improve stock volatility forecasting more than forecasting based solely on previous stock market data in terms of the Hawkes volatility.

-First, if there is no information on pre-market futures volatility and the information of the Hawkes daily volatility of stock is only available, the following traditional AR(2) model on daily Hawkes volatilities can be considered:
+First, if there is no information on pre-market futures volatility and the only information about the Hawkes daily volatility of stocks is available, the following traditional AR(2) model for the daily Hawkes volatility can be considered:

-where $h^s_n$ is the daily Hawkes volatility on $n$-th day.
-Among various linear time series models, the AR(2) model is selected by \cite{Hyndman} algorithm.
+where $h^s_n$ is the daily Hawkes volatility on the $n$-th day.
+Among the various linear time series models, the AR(2) model is selected using the algorithm \citep{Hyndman}.

-More precisely, the daily Hawkes volatility estimation based on tick data for each day is preceded as demonstrated in Figure~\ref{Fig:compare}.
-Thus, before $n$-th day, we have $M$ numbers of estimated daily Hawkes volatilities $\hat h^s_i$, for $n-M+1 \leq i \leq n$.
+More precisely, the daily Hawkes volatility estimation based on tick data for each day preceds as shown in Figure~\ref{Fig:compare}.
+Thus, before the $n$-th day, we have $M$ estimated daily Hawkes volatilities $\hat h^s_i$, for $n-M+1 \leq i \leq n$.
 The estimated Hawkes volatilities are used to fit the linear model in Eq.~\eqref{Eq:AR2} and find the estimates of $\phi_0, \phi_1$ and $\phi_2$.
-Of course these estimates are updated as each day passes and new data is introduced.
-The one-step ahead forecasting of the Hawkes volatility for the day of $n+1$ at $n$-th day is
+These estimates are updated daily as new data becomes available.
+The one-step ahead forecasting of the Hawkes volatility for day of $n+1$ on the $n$-th day is

-Second, consider the following model, including pre-market futures volatility as a predictor variable:
+Second, we consider the following model, including pre-market futures volatility, as a predictor variable:

-where $h^f_n(T)$ denotes the pre-market futures Hawkes volatility with the length of time interval, $T$, measured right before the market open; that is, from $t_n - T$ to $t_n$.
+where $h^f_n(T)$ denotes the pre-market futures Hawkes volatility with time interval $T$, measured immediately before the market opens; that is, from $t_n - T$ to $t_n$.
 Compared with Eq.~\eqref{Eq:AR2}, the term $h^s_{n-2}$ is removed.
-By introducing $h^f_n(T)$, $h^s_{n-2}$ is not significant anymore according to our empirical study.
-Similar to before, the daily Hawkes volatility estimations for the futures and stock are preceded.
-After that the model in Eq.~\eqref{Eq:LM} is fitted to find $\hat \psi_0, \hat \psi_1$ and $\hat \psi_1$ based on the volatilities estimated before the $n$-th day.
+By introducing $h^f_n(T)$, $h^s_{n-2}$ is no logner significant according to our empirical study.
+Similar to before, daily Hawkes volatility estimations for the futures and stock precede.
+Subsequently, the model in Eq.~\eqref{Eq:LM} is fitted to determine $\hat \psi_0, \hat \psi_1$ and $\hat \psi_1$ based on the volatilities estimated before the $n$-th day.
 The Hawkes volatility of stock at $(n+1)$-day is forecasted by

-For both cases, the root mean square relative errors are defined.
+In both cases, the root mean square relative errors are defined.
 For Eq.~\eqref{Eq:AR2}, we have

 and for Eq.~\eqref{Eq:LM}, we have